hugcamrom/applied-statistics/README.md

 - Windows and macOS are *not* supported as remote container OS options — all Codespaces execute within Linux.
 - Ideal for running notebooks, simulations, and data visualisations directly in the browser.

-This ensures consistent behaviour for numerical computing and plotting across all devices.
+This ensures consistent behaviour for numerical computing and plotting across devices and operating systems.

----

-## Guidance & Structure

-All work is presented in a single Jupyter Notebook: problems.ipynb.
-Each problem section includes:

-A short plan/approach (Markdown).

-Code cells with clear structure and comments.

-Outputs and plots with readable labels.

-A brief interpretation and discussion of results.

-Headings are consistent and sequential:

-**# Applied Statistics** (title) → **## Problem 1**, **## Problem 2**, etc.

 ---